graycenw/academic-kickstart/content/home/scicom_experience.md

   location = "Boulder, CO"
   date_start = "2017-08-15"
   date_end = "2021-06-30"
-  description = """I wrote and edited pieces for Science Buffs, a graduate student-run CU Boulder STEM blog, from 2017-2021 and served as a senior editor starting in 2019.
+  description = """I wrote and edited pieces for Science Buffs, a graduate student-run STEM blog at CU Boulder, from 2017-2021 and served as a senior editor starting in 2019.
 I was appointed as interim editor in chief from December of 2020 until June of 2021."""

 +++